flux-framework/flux-core/doc/man1/flux-kvs.rst

 The Flux key-value store (KVS) is a simple, distributed data storage service used a building block by other Flux components.
 :program:`flux kvs` is a command line utility that operates on the KVS.
-It is a very thin layer on top of a C API.

 The Flux KVS stores values under string keys.
 The keys are hierarchical, using "." as a path separator, analogous to "/"